 – Business Practice

 This is often further complicated by policies and procedures from Corporate, Legal, IT, HR and other departments which serve to confuse the system at an organizational level.
 And, yet again, with study plans and procedures, which can make for an intriguing spider’s web of despair when mapped out.
 How many times have you seen one policy contradict another?
 Just think of your organization’s record retention policy as but one example.
 Often the viewpoint of Legal and Corporate is not the same as the regulatory requirements of ICH-GCP to which the organization will be held when it comes to submitting a new drug application.

 Furthermore, the use of this structure is often based on false assumption that “regulators will only want to see SOPs,” which has resulted in some interesting philosophical positions being adopted.
 Many times I have seen detailed information being embedded in lower document strata so that SOPs don’t really have sufficient detail for the employee to conduct their activity.
 This usually results in a hurried (and harried) management decision during an inspection to decide whether or not “to release” work instructions to the inspector or risk a finding for having inadequate SOPs.

-I don’t think there is fundamental issue with having a document hierarchy but some of the issues I have encountered over the years include multiple levels of documents with identical or similar names, duplication and unclear hierarchy, content drift both up and down the hierarchy, lack of clarity and potential for inconsistency.
+I don’t think there is fundamental issue with having a document hierarchy but some of the issues I have encountered over the years include: multiple levels of documents with identical or similar names, duplication and unclear relationships between documents, content drift both up and down the hierarchy, lack of clarity, and potential for inconsistency.
 All this leads to an overall difficulty in content management and often huge, bloated and inefficient GCP document management systems which seem to eat resource.